digiltd/oh-rtd-test/Comet-Visu.md

 ## Configuration

 [This](https://www.dropbox.com/s/5ip5fv5h5d4st9v/cometVISU_openHAB.zip) is a first small sample implementation.
-Actually only the items below are implemented:
+Actually only the items below are used in the example config:
 * number
 * switch
 * contact